oeb25/msc-thesis/full.md

 >
 > We see that unfolding $.y$ makes all of the fields of $.y$ available and folded, while the last fold of $.y$  removes the fields to have $.y$ folded.
 A similar thing happens for the unfolding and folding of $.y.a$.

-As $\fold$ and $\unfold$ are the building blocks for further analysis, it is helpful to formalise some of the properties they have, the first of which might seem trivial, but is perhaps the most important one.
+As $\fold$ and $\unfold$ are the building blocks for further analysis, it is helpful to formalize some of the properties they have, the first of which might seem trivial, but is perhaps the most important one.